Weekly High Frequency Indicators: Rebounding Metrics Confront Rebounding Virus

 Among the short leading indicators, gas and oil prices, the Chicago Financial Conditions Index, business formations, initial jobless claims, and stock prices are positives.
 The US$ against major currencies and the spread between corporate and Treasury bonds, industrial metals, and gas usage are neutral.
 Temporary staffing, the regional Fed new orders indexes, the broad US$, and overall commodities are negative.

 Among the long leading indicators, corporate bonds, treasuries, mortgage rates, two out of three measures of the yield curve, real M1 and real M2, real estate loans, and purchase mortgage applications are all positives.
-The 2 year Treasury minus Fed funds yield spread, and the Adjusted Chicago Financial Conditions Index are neutral, joined this week by mortgage refinancing.
+The 2-year Treasury minus Fed funds yield spread, and the Adjusted Chicago Financial Conditions Index are neutral, joined this week by mortgage refinancing.
 Corporate profits and the Chicago Financial Leverage subindex remain negative.

-The nowcast remains negative, but has been progressively “less awful” each week.
+The nowcast remains negative, but has been progressively "less awful" each week.
 The short term forecast has also been improving a little each week, and is neutral.
-The long term forecast continues to be very positive.
+The long-term forecast continues to be very positive.

 As I have been repeating for several months, whether conditions continue to improve from their recent horrible levels depends very much on the trajectory of the coronavirus pandemic.
-Fundamentally this is entirely dependent on decisions made by 51 people: 50 Governors + 1 President.
+Fundamentally, this is entirely dependent on decisions made by 51 people: 50 Governors + 1 President.
 It is also subject to whether Congress extends the supplemental unemployment insurance payments that were temporarily enacted two months ago, but expire at the end of July.
-Several States in the Deep South and Southwest have started to reimpose some business closures, so continued improvement is very questionable to say the least.
+Several States in the Deep South and Southwest have started to reimpose some business closures, so continued improvement is very questionable, to say the least.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.